Srivathshan-Paramalingam-0505/DMML2022_UNIL_Zoom/README.md

 ## Second notebook : Different tokenizers
 On that notebook, we tried to tokenize mainly using the regular expression library (re)
 ## Third notebook : Text classification using NTLK (natural language toolkit)
 On that last part, we decided to create a new DataFrame containing new features about the properties of the sentences.
-Once cleaned, we use the ntlk library to clean the data before trainaing them in our models.
+Once cleaned, we used the ntlk library to clean the data before training them in our models.
 ## References